rocketbhoom/fixthepast/README.md

 Hover your mouse over 'Downloads'.
 Click 'Download Python X.X.X'.
 Then, move the 'fixthepast' folder to your Desktop folder.
 Then open up Terminal (Launchpad > Other > Terminal).
-Enter the command 'cd Desktop/fixthepast' press enter, then 'python3 TextAdventureGame.py'
+Enter the command 'cd Desktop/fixthepast' (is case sensitive) press enter, then 'python3 TextAdventureGame.py'